Legislative Changes Affecting Salary Administration, 89th Legislature

 The payroll retirement contribution will continue to be paid by agencies at the rate of 0.5 percent of base salary for all employees who are members of the retirement system.
 It will be paid from the agencies’ budgets.

-For employees covered by Teacher Retirement System of Texas (TRS), both the employee and the state contribution rate will increase to 8.25 percent for fiscal 2024 and 2025.
+For employees covered by Teacher Retirement System of Texas (TRS), both the employee and the state contribution rate will remain 8.25 percent for fiscal 2026 and 2027.

 Changes to Leave Administration